SethBurkey/Meeting-Planning-Website/README.txt

     0 0 * * * /usr/bin/python3 /var/www/html/API/hotelAPI.py -t
     0 0 * * * /usr/bin/python3 /var/www/html/API/flightAPI.py PAR
   To achieve full production, the -t flag should be removed from hotelAPI.py and the flightAPI daemon should eventually be completely removed so that flightAPI.py can be called with the desired flight origin locations as arguments.

+FUTURE DEVELOPMENT:
+  The main area for the improvement of this project will come from upgrading the API.
+This will allow for more comprehensive data, giving a better approximation for the cost of meeting.
+This will also allow for the UI to be expanded to include more options such as:
+    -A toggle for willingness to have a roommate.
+This can cut down on the number of rooms needed